Werecat: Asia

-In both Indonesia and Malaysia there is another kind of weretiger, known as Harimau jadian.
-In Malaysia, Bajangs have been described as vampiric or demonic werecats.
+In both present-day Indonesia and Malaysia, there is another kind of weretiger, known as Harimau jadian.
+Linguist and writer Zainal Abidin bin Ahmad for example has compiled oral stories of a famous weretiger named Dato' Paroi fabled to have led the flock of all tigers that roamed in his home area of Negeri Sembilan.
+In Malaysia too, Bajangs have been described as vampiric or demonic werecats.
 The Kerinchi Malays of Sumatra were reputed to have the ability to transform into weretigers.

-In the central area of the Indonesian island of Java the power of transformation is regarded as due to inheritance, to the use of spells, to fasting and willpower, to the use of charms, etc. Save when it is hungry or has just cause for revenge it is not hostile to man; in fact, it is said to take its animal form only at night and to guard the plantations from wild pigs.
+In the central area of the Indonesian island of Java, the power of transformation is regarded as due to inheritance, to the use of spells, to fasting and willpower, to the use of charms, etc. Save when it is hungry or has just cause for revenge it is not hostile to man; in fact, it is said to take its animal form only at night and to guard the plantations from wild pigs.
 Variants of this belief assert that the shapeshifter does not recognize his friends unless they call him by name, or that he goes out as a mendicant and transforms himself to take vengeance on those who refuse him alms.
 Somewhat similar is the belief of the Khonds; for them the tiger is friendly, and he reserves his wrath for their enemies.
 A man is said to take the form of a tiger in order to wreak a just vengeance.

 The Americas

 The foremost were-animal in pre-Columbian Mesoamerican cultures was the were-jaguar.
-It was associated with the veneration of the jaguar, with priests and shamans among the various peoples who followed this tradition wearing the skins of jaguars to "become" a were-jaguar.
+It was associated with the veneration of the jaguar, with priests and shamans among the various peoples who followed this tradition, wearing the skins of jaguars to "become" a were-jaguar.
 Among the Aztecs, an entire class of specialized warriors who dressed in the jaguar skins were called "jaguar warriors" or "jaguar knights".
 Depictions of the jaguar and the were-jaguar are among the most common motifs among the artifacts of the ancient Mesoamerican civilizations.

 N. W. Thomas wrote in the 11th ed. of the Encyclopaedia Britannica (1911) that, according to Carl Friedrich Philipp von Martius (1794–1868), the kanaima was a human being who employed poison to carry out his function of blood avenger, and that other authorities represent the kanaima as a jaguar, which was either an avenger of blood or the familiar of a cannibalistic sorcerer.
 He also mentioned that in 1911 some Europeans in Brazil believed that the seventh child of the same sex in unbroken succession becomes a were-man or woman, and takes the form of a horse, goat, jaguar or pig.

 In the US, urban legends tell of encounters with feline bipeds; beings similar to the Bigfoot having cat heads, tails, and paws.
-Feline bipeds are sometimes classified as part of cryptozoology, but more often they are interpreted as werecats.
+Feline bipeds are sometimes classified as part of cryptozoology; more often, however, they are interpreted as werecats.